ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 These may not be needed if you are building on a system that you already use, however if you have a clean instance on GCE, you'll need to set a better locale.
-For example, on Debian Buster on GCE, do:
+For example, on Debian on GCE, do:

 ```bash
 (outside)